-If you already have a favorite coffee, that’s a good start.
+If you already have a favourite coffee, that’s a good start.
 But choosing the best Nespresso compatible capsules isn’t quite the same as buying whole bean coffee.
 There are a few unique factors to take into account (5).

 So with that in mind, read through this buyer’s guide.
 You’ll know exactly what to look for; and what not to waste your time on.

-Look for Flavor First.
+Look for Flavour First.

-Coffee lovers know that when you’re shopping for espresso capsules that are compatible with Nespresso (or even coffee beans for that matter), freshness often has a bigger influence on the coffee’s flavor than the origin of the bean or even it’s roast level.
+Coffee lovers know that when you’re shopping for espresso capsules that are compatible with Nespresso (or even coffee beans for that matter), freshness often has a bigger influence on the coffee’s flavour than the origin of the bean or even it’s roast level.
 That’s why we’re more inclined to recommend large and well-established brands with a lot of turnovers.
 Smaller boutique brands are often better for whole bean coffee.

 Maybe it’s a mellow sunny day, and you want a mild brew.
 Or perhaps you have a hectic workday planned and need something more intense.
 This is one of the great benefits of single-serve coffee machines in general!